smart-on-fhir/smart-on-fhir.github.io/sandbox/register-app.md

 ## Introduction

-The Registered Apps is a listing of all of the SMART on FHIR apps that are registered with your sandbox.
-These apps may be selected from a catalog of apps or may be registered by a member of your sandbox.
-Apps from the catalog are hosted by HSPC.
+The Registered Apps page is a listing of all of the SMART on FHIR apps that are registered in the public SMART sandbox.
+These apps may be selected from a catalog of apps or may be registered by a sandbox user.
 Apps you register yourself may be hosted anywhere on the internet, or on your local machine.
-Launching an app in your sandbox using the SMART of FHIR authorization specification, requires that you register the app with the authorization server.
+Launching an app in the sandbox using the SMART on FHIR authorization specification requires that you register the app with the authorization server.

 ## App Type